airalab/learning-center/en/lesson_2_wallet.md

 ![Screenshot 20](/img/Screenshot_20.png)

-Shares must be transferred to another account.
+Shares will be transferred to another account.

 ![Screenshot 21](/img/Screenshot_21.png)